allwaysoft/uwx.github.io/source/San-Andreas/o mistério de blueberry.md

 The bridge overlays a dry pass, which also fits the instructions on how to join Epsilon - "Travel through the dawn to the pass pictured in our brochures.".
 Could this be the pass?
 If so, it should be a red truck close to Blueberry, but I haven't been able to find one (except from those driving around).

 There's logic to this;
-• The RED TRUCK and the PASS mentioned under "Join now!" on epsilonprogram.com
-• The testimonial of a man from Blueberry, speaking about wearing LIGHT BLUE
-• The sign in Blueberry with the words RED and TRUCK
-• The empty building in Blueberry with the BLUE light
-• The PASS with a bridge with BLUE LIGHT underneath
-• The BLUE LIGHT at the barns and the hillside
-• All these objects situated in BLUEberry
-• Blueberry is in RED County
+â€¢ The RED TRUCK and the PASS mentioned under "Join now!" on epsilonprogram.com â€¢ The testimonial of a man from Blueberry, speaking about wearing LIGHT BLUE â€¢ The sign in Blueberry with the words RED and TRUCK â€¢ The empty building in Blueberry with the BLUE light â€¢ The PASS with a bridge with BLUE LIGHT underneath â€¢ The BLUE LIGHT at the barns and the hillside â€¢ All these objects situated in BLUEberry â€¢ Blueberry is in RED County

 This could explain part of the mystery around the text on the epsilonprogram.com-website: